flaskcwg/join-requests/README.md

 - You have a 'nice' Github/Gitlab/... profile.
 By nice it means that: you have experience maintaining a known project or you have been contributing consistently to a known project

+# Criterias for vounteering for community

+- You are responsible/moderator of a sizeable entity of a Discord/reddit or similar or you help a lot to answer questions.

 # How to apply?

 Create an issue named: